 1) In Case of Injury - 1234: Under a regulation of the Workplace Safety and Insurance Act (WSIA), employers are required to prominently display the poster entitled "In Case of Injury--1234" in their workplace.
 This poster is provided free of charge to employers directly by the WSIB.
-Employers can get the poster by calling the WSIB or by downloading it online at www.wsib.on.ca/en/community/WSIB/230/ArticleDetail/24338?vgnextoid=cafee35c819 d7210VgnVCM100000449c710aRCRD
+Employers can get the poster by calling the WSIB or by downloading it online at www.wsib.ca/en/case-injury-poster-form-82

-Note: As an owner, you do have the option to apply for personal coverage under the Workplace Safety and Insurance Act, but it is not required as it is for all emplovees.
+Note: As an owner, you do have the option to apply for personal coverage under the Workplace Safety and Insurance Act, but it is not required as it is for all employees.